atandy/tandybooks-growth-marketing-exercise/README.md

 # Exercise Summary

 The exercise has three prompts, and you are asked to complete all three of them.

-Each prompt has a set of questions or task for you to complete.
+Each prompt has a set of questions which you hopefully will answer.
 A section providing guidance on the deliverables/submissions is also below. 🙂

 ### Prompt 1